Bolzano Trentino Alto Adige, Italy Travel Guide

 Medical travel insurance with minimum €30,000 coverage for emergency medical expenses and repatriation.

 The currency used in Italy is the Euro (€, EUR).
 ATMs (Bancomat) are widely available.
 Most hotels, restaurants, and larger shops accept major credit cards (Visa, Mastercard).
-Carry some cash for smaller purchases, market stalls, and in more rural areas.
+Carry some cash for smaller purchases, stalls at the market, and in less urban areas.

 Here are common price ranges for specific items in Bolzano.